This is the multi-page printable view of this section. Click here to print.

 2. Click the Microsoft SQL Server(DBaaS) Create button on the Service Home page.
 You will be taken to the Microsoft SQL Server(DBaaS) Create page.

-3. Microsoft SQL Server(DBaaS) creation On the page, enter the information required to create the service, and select detailed options.
+3. Microsoft SQL Server(DBaaS) Creation On the page, enter the information required to create the service, and select detailed options.

 Category